 Part Availability

-All parts that must be ordered from Digikey have been checked, and have large quantities in stock.
+All parts that must be ordered from Digikey have been checked and have large quantities in stock.
 Other board components, such as resistors and capacitors, can be taken from our lab kits from the Fundamentals of Electrical Engineering series.
 The physical dispensers we are using are in no shortage of stock and can easily be found at various retailers.
 Our main concern is that our ability to manufacture custom parts will be limited due to COVID-19 restrictions.

 Economic Constraints